elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ```

 Notes:
-  - to be sure that we do not encounter a race condition with the event subscribing / sending (workers subscribing after
+  - To be sure that we do not encounter a race condition with the event subscribing / sending (workers subscribing after
-    the main worker actually send the `migration-complete` event and then waiting indefinitely), we are using the `persist` option of the `broadcast` API.
+    the main worker actually sent the `migration-complete` event and then waiting indefinitely), we are using the `persist`
-    I'm honestly not sure this is the best pattern, but I couldn't come with anything better (maybe shared state instead?).
-    This is probably something else we should discuss.
+    option of the `broadcast` API.
+We felt this was a better approach than the alternative of having shared state among workers.

 ## 5.5 Sharing state between workers

 This is not identified as necessary at the moment, and IPC broadcast should be sufficient, hopefully.
+We prefer to avoid
+the added complexity and risk of implicit dependencies if possible.

-If we do need shared state, we will probably have to use syscall libraries to share buffers such as [mmap-io](https://www.npmjs.com/package/mmap-io),
+If we do eventually need shared state, we would probably have to use syscall libraries to share buffers such as
-and expose a higher level API for that from the `clustering` service.
+[mmap-io](https://www.npmjs.com/package/mmap-io), and expose a higher level API for that from the `clustering` service.
+More
+research would be required if this proved to be a necessity.

 # 6. Technical impact

-This section is meant to be an exhaustive (even if realistically not at the moment) inventory  of the changes that would
-be required to support clustering mode.
+This section attempts to be an exhaustive inventory of the changes that would be required to support clustering mode.

 ## 6.1 Technical impact on Core